 2017 – Lorenzo Grassi (Lund University, Sweden)

 “Femoral strength prediction using finite element models: validation of models based on CT and reconstructed DXA against full-field measurements.”
-Supervised Assoc Prof Hanna Isaksson and Prof Matti Ristinmaa
+Supervisors: Assoc Prof Hanna Isaksson and Prof Matti Ristinmaa

 2017 – Runners-up award:

 - Vahid Arabi, Delft University of Technology, Netherlands